 We define an Android-compatible device as one that can run any application written by third-party developers using the Android SDK and NDK.
 We use this as a filter to separate devices that can participate in the Android app ecosystem and those that can't.
 For devices that are properly compatible, device manufacturers can seek approval to use the Android trademark.
-Devices that aren't compatible are merely derived from the Android source code and may not use the Android trademark.
+Devices that aren't compatible are derived from the Android source code and aren't permitted to use the Android trademark.

-In other words, compatibility is a prerequisite to participate in the Android apps ecosystem.
+In other words, compatibility is a prerequisite for participation in the Android apps ecosystem.
 Anyone is welcome to use the Android source code.
 But if the device isn't compatible, it isn't considered part of the Android ecosystem.

 What's the role of Google Play in compatibility?